 After completing the ready reckoner, staff can download and save a summary of their results, which can be used to discuss potential annual allowance problems with their employer or financial advisor, if required.

-For a demonstration of how to use the tool, watch our webinar recoding below.
+For a demonstration of how to use the tool, watch our webinar recording below.

 Members of staff - before accessing the ready reckoner please read the staff checklist on this page below.
 This informs you of the important pieces of information you will need to have to hand when using the ready reckoner.